 Taylor Ann is proud to claim Tallahassee as her hometown.
-She went to Leon High, University of Florida for her undergraduate degree, then Vanderbilt for her nurse practitioner training.
-After graduating from Vandy, she moved to beautiful Lake Tahoe, California where she practiced with some of the most inspirational people in the States, creating her drive to bring a California inspired yoga studio and shared collective space to Florida.
-She is mommy to her 4 year old son, Nash, with whom she adores spending her free time playing cars, creating arts and crafts.
+She went to Leon High, the University of Florida for her undergraduate degree, then Vanderbilt for her nurse practitioner training.
+After graduating from Vandy, she moved to beautiful Lake Tahoe, California where she practiced with some of the most inspirational people in the States, creating her drive to bring a California-inspired yoga studio and shared collective space to Florida.
+She is mommy to her 4-year-old son, Nash, with whom she adores spending her free time playing cars, being outside, and creating arts and crafts.
 She is excited to share her vision of CaliFlo, a bit of Cali in Tally, creating a space for all to come and use their bodies and minds to their highest potential.

 Amanda is an artist, yogi, mama, partner, lover, friend, and universal traveler.
 She was drawn to yoga to relieve joint pain and connect with spirit.
 She deepened her practice with her 200 hour certification with Many Rivers Yoga in 2019.
 Amanda is interested in balancing the feminine and masculine with yoga and artwork.
+Her amazing mural work is on full display in CaliFlo's large studio!
 Amanda loves teaching intuitive flow yoga and yin yoga.
 She continues to seek the wisdom that is held in Yoga through the physical practice, breath work, and meditation.

-Morelia has been practicing yoga since she was 16 years old.
+Morelia has been practicing yoga since the age of 16 years old growing up as a Tallahassee native.
 She received her RYT certification in July 2014.
 She also has a background in Ayurveda and meditation.
 She has taught throughout the Tallahassee community and loves watching her students grow and evolve, both spiritually and physically.
 She is continuously learning and challenging herself as a teacher.
 Her classes blend a balance of strength and flexibility and a combination of pranayama and asana.
-She starts her classes with an intention for the practice and with a gratitude and grounding practice.
+She begins her classes with holding an intention for the practice and closing in with a gratitude and grounding technique.
 She believes yoga is the practice of bringing harmony to the two main energies of the body, creating balance, and uniting opposites, strength and flexibility, effort and surrender.
 She focuses on the power of yoga as a tool for self-transformation.